jeosol/hello-world-docker/README.markdown

 Docker containers are important because they provide a portable mechanism for deploying applications.
 Please see [docker](https://docs.docker.com/engine/reference/builder/) for more details.

 ## Introduction
 This example project shows how to build and run docker containers.
 We will be using the simple [hello-world](https://github.com/jeosol/hello-world) project to illustrate this.
-This project contains a single function that takes an optional argument **name** that defaults to "john":
+This project contains a single function that takes an optional argument **name** that defaults to the string "john":
 ```
 (greet-user &optional (name "john") ...)
 ```